manuel-serrano/fst-artifact/README.md

 double-precision floats as tagged values instead of tagged pointers.

-Performance is evaluated by implementing the following variants of self-tagging to the Bigloo and Gambit Scheme compilers:
+Performance is evaluated by implementing the following variants of self-tagging in the Bigloo and Gambit Scheme compilers:

 - 1-tag
 - 2-tag
 - 3-tag
+- 4-tag (unsupported by Bigloo)

 Performance of self-tagging is compared to that of other encodings for double-precision floats, namely: